 Oftentimes, despite extensive lab tests, the cause of a patient's AFM is not identified.

 AFM is diagnosed by examining a patient's nervous system in combination with reviewing pictures of the spinal cord.
-A doctor can examine a patient's nervous system and the places on the body where he or she has weakness, poor muscle tone, and decreased reflexes.
-A doctor can also do an MRI (magnetic resonance imaging) to look at a patient's brain and spinal cord, do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord), and may check nerve conduction (impulse sent along a nerve fiber) and response.
+A doctor can examine a patient's nervous system and the places on the body where he or she has a weakness, poor muscle tone, and decreased reflexes.
+A doctor can also do an MRI (magnetic resonance imaging) to look at a patient's brain and spinal cord, do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord) and may check nerve conduction (impulse sent along with a nerve fiber) and response.
 It is important that the tests are done as soon as possible after the patient develops symptoms.